Power-to-weight ratio: Vehicles

-Power-to-weight ratios for vehicles are usually calculated using curb weight (for cars) or wet weight (for motorcycles), that is, excluding weight of the driver and any cargo.
-This could be slightly misleading, especially with regard to motorcycles, where the driver might weigh 1/3 to 1/2 as much as the vehicle itself.
-In the sport of competitive cycling athlete's performance is increasingly being expressed in VAMs and thus as a power-to-weight ratio in W/kg.
-This can be measured through the use of a bicycle powermeter or calculated from measuring incline of a road climb and the rider's time to ascend it.
+Power-to-weight ratios for vehicles are usually calculated using curb weight (for cars) or wet weight (for motorcycles), i.e., excluding the driver and any cargo.
+This could be slightly misleading, especially for motorcycles, where the driver might weigh 1/3 to 1/2 of the vehicle's weight.
+In the sport of competitive cycling, an athlete's performance is increasingly being expressed in VAMs and thus as a power-to-weight ratio in W/kg.
+This can be measured using a bicycle power meter or calculated from the road's incline and the rider's time to ascend it.

 Locomotives

-A locomotive generally must be heavy in order to develop enough adhesion on the rails to start a train.
-As the coefficient of friction between steel wheels and rails seldom exceeds 0.25 in most cases, improving a locomotive's power-to-weight ratio is often counterproductive.
-However, the choice of power transmission system, such as variable-frequency drive versus direct-current drive, may support a higher power-to-weight ratio by better managing propulsion power.
+A locomotive generally must be heavy to develop enough adhesion on the rails to start a train.
+As the coefficient of friction between steel wheels and rails seldom exceeds 0.25, improving a locomotive's power-to-weight ratio is often counterproductive.
+However, the choice of power transmission system, such as a variable-frequency drive versus a direct-current drive, may enable a higher power-to-weight ratio by better managing propulsion power.